Grab your chocolate and your whisks; It’s time for a special Valentine’s Day Daring Baker Challenge!

-Flourless chocolate cake is a staple recipe that should be in any decent baker’s repertoire, so while I wasn’t exactly on the edge of my seat, dying for a chance to make it, this certainly was a good excuse to perfect my own approach… And eat some over-the-top, decadent, rich chocolate cake in the process.
-Not a terrible deal, I’d say!
+Flourless chocolate cake is a staple recipe that should be in any decent baker’s repertoire.
+While I wasn’t exactly on the edge of my seat, dying for a chance to make it, this certainly was a good excuse to perfect my own approach… And eat some over-the-top, decadent, rich chocolate cake in the process.

 Still buzzing from the excitement of having been in Johnny’s pastry kitchen, I jumped on this challenge almost as soon as it had been announced; Within the first week of February, to be sure.
-Drawing inspiration from Jean George’s own molten chocolate cake, I decided to construct and plate mine in a similar fashion (although this recipe doesn’t yield a flowing center.)
+Drawing inspiration from Jean George’s own molten chocolate cake, I decided to construct and plate mine in a similar fashion.

 Happy to see that the black-eyed pea cake I made to celebrate the new year was actually a perfect fit, I made a few simple changes to make the batter smoother, and a bit richer.
 All you need is more chocolate, pretty much!
 This intense cake is definitely a chocoholic’s dream, and it wouldn’t take a big serving to satisfy even the most voracious sweet tooth.

 However, it seemed to me like the coconut chai ice cream that I made as an accompaniment really stole the show, adding a much needed refreshing component to the plate.
 It certainly doesn’t need to be served with this decadent chocolate bomb to be delicious, either… Although a light drizzle of extra ganache certainly doesn’t hurt!

 - 1 3/4 Cups (One 14-Ounce Can) Full-Fat Coconut Milk